Scientific Name

 Origin

-Bergeranthus concavus is native to South Africa (Eastern Cape).
+Bergeranthus concavus is native to South Africa, specifically the Eastern Cape province.

 Description

-Bergeranthus concavus is a small succulent that forms loose or compact clumps of upright, fleshy leaves reaching up to 4 inches (10 cm) in diameter.
-The leaves are smooth, dark green, D-shaped in cross-section, and can grow up to 1.2 inches (3 cm) long, ending in distinct awns.
+Bergeranthus concavus is a small succulent that forms loose or compact clumps of upright, fleshy leaves.
+It has thickened roots and can reach a height of 2 inches (5 cm) and a diameter of 4 inches (10 cm).
+The leaves are smooth, dark green, and D-shaped in cross-section, measuring up to 1.2 inches (3 cm) in length, with distinct awns at the tip.

 The daisy-like flowers have numerous narrow, yellow petals and appear during the summer.